What is an example of a Lean Pull Process?

 Once I was registered for school, my first order of business was to find a job.

 Management either used “gut feeling” or forecasting to predict demand.
-Most would over-predict during peak hours (especially when rumor of a bus full of hungry athletes was coming) and under-predict during non peak times.
+Most would over-predict during peak hours (especially when the rumor of a bus full of hungry athletes was coming) and under-predict during non-peak times.

 I discovered steaming bins (like small closets with trays) where the cooked meat was being stored next to the place of sandwich assembly.
-Every order was being assembled immediately after the order was made.
-I was impressed with the improvement, I thought to myself; this is a perfect example of Lean Pull Process!
+Every order was assembled immediately after the order was made.
+I was impressed with the improvement, and I thought to myself; this is a perfect example of establishing the Lean Pull Improvement Process!

 In this new system, that constraint is removed.